Things I Use

 - Raycast, a "blazingly fast, totally extendable launcher".

-- Notion for all manners of note-taking.
+- Obsidian and Notion for planning and note-taking.

 - Karabiner-Elements for custom keyboard mappings.